2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Office365
 - SendGrid

-By using the quick fill option, BTCPay Server will pre-populate the fields for the SMTP server and port; now, the store owner only needs to fill out his credentials in an Email address, Login (which is usually equal to your email address), and your password.
-The advanced option BTCPay Server offers in the email settings is to Disable TLS Certificate security checks; by default, this is Enabled.
+By using the quick fill option, BTCPay Server will pre-populate the fields for the SMTP server and port.
+Now, the store owner only needs to fill out their credentials, including an Email address, Login (which is usually equal to your email address), and their password.
+The advanced option in the BTCPay Server email settings is to Disable TLS Certificate security checks; by default, this is enabled.

 ![image](assets/en/66.webp)